wlbr/advent_of_code_2020/day14/README.md

 Execute the initialization program using an emulator for a version 2 decoder chip.
 What is the sum of all values left in memory after it completes?

+> Your puzzle answer was 4330547254348.
+>
+> Both parts of this puzzle are complete!
+They provide two gold stars: **